-Here are some more interesting DMT experiences - both from the Strassman experiments and from recreational users who have published online.
+Once again, rather than try to explain exactly what a DMT experience is like, here are some actual reported DMT experiences - both from the Strassman experiments and from recreational users who have published online.

 "I felt the DMT release my soul's energy and push it through the DNA.
 It's what happened when I lost my body.
 There were spirals that reminded me of things I've seen at Chaco Canyon.
 Maybe that was DNA.
 Maybe the ancients knew that.
 The DNA is backed into the universe like space travel.
 One needs to travel without one's body.
 It's ridiculous to think about space travel in little ships."

 - Sara, a volunteer in Dr Strassman's DMT research

 "There was no turning back.
 After a moment or two I became aware of something happening to my left.
 I saw a psychedelic, Day-Glo-colored space that approximated a room whose walls and floor had no clear separations or edges.
 It was throbbing and pulsing electrically.
 Rising in front of "me" was a podium-like table.
 It seemed that some presence was dealing/serving something to me.
 I wanted to know where I was and "sensed" the reply that I had no business there.
 The presence was not hostile, just somewhat annoyed and brusque."